kumahq/kuma-website/docs/docs/dev/policies/traffic-log.md

 # Traffic Log

-With `TrafficLog` policy you can easily set up access logs on every data-plane in a mesh.
+With the Traffic Log policy you can easily set up access logs on every data plane in a mesh.

 ::: warning
 This policy only records outbound traffic.
 It doesn't record inbound traffic.